 It started with a dream

-The lavender farm dream started with a two-year-old.
-While walking home from a community garden plot in downtown Columbia, MO little Rosie urged me to cross the street in order to get a closer look at a neighbor’s row of lavender.
+Heading back to our home in downtown Columbia from our community garden plot, our two-year-old daughter urged me to cross the street in order to get a closer look at a neighbor’s row of lavender.
 It lured her in by hitting almost all of her senses.
 The buzz of the bees that swarmed its blooms could be heard while still across the street.
 The large three-foot dome of beautiful purple spikes drew her to touch it and release its sweet scent.
 I stopped to observe the plant row with her and the question came to me… is it possible to farm this in our climate?
 I had seen images of a lavender field in all its glory before, but I had never heard of a lavender farm in the U.S., let alone the Midwest.
-I went home and mentioned the idea to Ryan, and he answered simply with, “Well, let’s look into it.”
+I went home and mentioned the idea to my husband, Ryan, and he answered simply with, “Well, let’s look into it.”
 I introduced the lavender farm idea to my sister and her husband, and they gave a similar response.

 Lavender in Missouri?